Oduanir/Bioinfo_Project_2024/README.md

         return "put here what you want to print"
 ```

-# Step 2 - Descriptive analysis
+# Step 2 - Descriptive Analysis

-The descriptive analysis covers all kind of analyses that are direct description of the data, such as computing mean, standard deviation, histogram, boxplot...
+Descriptive analysis encompasses all kinds of direct data descriptions, such as calculating means, standard deviations, and generating histograms and box plots.

-## Samples description:
+## Sample Description:

-For each sample, compute the mean (across all genes), the median, the standard deviation.
-Find a way to efficiently report all those data.
+For each sample, calculate the mean (across all genes), the median, and the standard deviation.
+Devise an efficient method to report these data comprehensively.

-Use the annotation data to describe your whole dataset.
-How many "disease groups", how many sample "sources", how many samples per individual etc...
-This description should guide you for the next step, in order to either correctly group your data when comparing subsets of samples or to avoid potential bias.
+Utilize the annotation data to characterize your entire dataset.
+Detail the number of "disease groups," the variety of sample "sources," and the count of samples per individual, among other aspects.
+This overview should assist you in planning the next steps, enabling you to group your data correctly when comparing subsets of samples or to identify and mitigate potential biases.

-You should output all information relative to the samples concisely, so that we have a full (but summarize) view of our sample.
+Your goal is to concisely present all relevant information about the samples, providing a comprehensive yet summarized view of your dataset.

-## RNA counts description:
+## RNA Counts Description:

-For each gene, compute the mean (across all samples), the median and the standard deviation.
-Find a way to efficiently report all those data, and make your first interpretation. *Spoiler* : you may have to use graphs and transform/manipulate the data.
+For each gene, calculate the mean (across all samples), the median, and the standard deviation.
+Develop an effective strategy to report these data and offer your initial interpretations.
+Spoiler: You may need to employ graphical representations and undertake data transformation or manipulation.

-Samples correspond to different individuals, to ALS or control individuals etc...
-Think about what kind of subsets you could analyse and why (and do the descriptive analysis for those subsets).
+Given that samples represent different individuals, including ALS patients and control subjects, contemplate the subsets of data that could be analyzed and the rationale for selecting these subsets.
+Conduct the descriptive analysis for these chosen subsets.

-## Start your report
+## Begin Your Report:

-At this step, you should have already begin your report.
-Before going futher, clean your code and refine your report.
+At this juncture, you should have already started drafting your report.
+Before proceeding further, take this opportunity to refine your code and enhance your report, ensuring clarity and coherence in your presentation of the analyses conducted so far.